 In October 2018 we went on a year-long journey.
 And we can say right away: it was the biggest and most beautiful adventure we have ever experienced!
 We traveled through Central and Southeast Asia and this trip has changed our minds completely!
 Not only about our lifestyle and conventional tourism but about the world in general.

-Now, after 10 months abroad, its time to resume everything.
-We are super excited to share your experiences with you.
+Now, after 10 months abroad, its time to resume everything again and we are very excited to share your story and experiences with you here.

-In the beginning we spoke about our plans after we would have finished university.
+In the beginning, we talked about our plans, or rather what we want to do when we have finished our studies.
 Fortunately, we had the same prospect!
 We wanted to explore the world before we start our careers.

 Our parents weren´t really happy when they heard about our plans.
-To go traveling instead of the next degree or finding a job was not what they expected from us.
+To go traveling instead of getting the next degree or finding a job was not necessarily what they expected from us.